The Whole30 meal prep is a viral health trend that includes delicious and healthy recipes.

 15 Whole30 Lunch Recipes

-Preparing a healthy lunch with the following meal prep ideas is a breeze.
+Preparing a hot and healthy lunch with the following meal prep ideas is a breeze.
 The next section includes many salads, protein, and dressings you can make in just a few minutes.
 Just avoid sour cream and mayos, and you will be fine.
 Let’s take a closer look at some of the whole30 lunch meal prep ideas.

 Let’s get creative and eat some salad in a mason jar.
 This Greek salad with chicken is low-carb, whole30, and keto-friendly.
 It includes few common ingredients and won’t take much of your time (10 minutes of prep time).
 I like this salad because it stores well and makes a great meal by itself.